smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

           <a href="/docs/conceptual-overview/#what-is-remix">What is Remix?</a>
     </div>

-1. Specify your subscription ID in the `subID` value in the contract.
+1. Specify your subscription ID in the `subId` value in the contract.
 You can find your subscription ID in the [Subscription Manager](https://vrf.chain.link/).

     ```
     // Your subscription ID.